LateralView/android-lateralview-tdd/README.md

 	4.1.
 Assign a name to the configuration (Use a self explanatory name for each test file. eg. MainActivityTest) 4.2.
 Choose app as module.
 	4.3.
 Select MainActivityTest as test class.
 	4.4.
+Add $MODULE_DIR$ as working directory, otherwise Robolectric will through an error (Only for mac users).
+	4.5.
 Click on Apply then OK.
 5. Run the configuration that you've just created.

 There is also a Test for the EmailValidator utils file.
 To run the test follow the same procedure as before, but select EmailValidatorTest class.